Frequently Asked Questions

 No. Undocumented and DACA students should not travel outside of the country for University-related activities.
 In light of the approach to immigration policies of the current federal administration, the uncertainty regarding the ability to re-enter the US is high.

-Should undocumented and DACA students continue with plans for domestic travel if the DACA program is ended in March of 2018?
+Should undocumented and DACA students continue with plans for domestic travel if the DACA program is ended by the U.S. Supreme Court?

 There are no restrictions on anyone traveling within the US or US territories.
 However, there is the possibility of people being delayed or detained by TSA officials.
 Concerned individuals should avoid air travel or other modes of travel where identification is routinely checked.